[Sponsor] SaneBox — vastly improve your email Inbox

 …and more

 This post would get too long if I described every feature of SaneBox.
 There are lots of them.
 As I noted above, this service has been around for over a decade, so SaneBox has come up with lots of different features over those years.
 For example, you can schedule Do Not Disturb periods for your Inbox.
 You can create custom folders like @SaneReceipts or @SaneFamily and teach SaneBox how to move things into those folder for you.
+Just recently, SaneBox introduced an Email Deep Clean feature to help you clean up an Inbox that has gotten too big.
 And you can do so much more.

 Price